lief-project/LIEF/doc/sphinx/tutorials/13_pe_authenticode.rst

 - Hash algorithms
 - Public key algorithms

-For the *fun*, we can also cross-compile a small C++ snippet for iOS:
+We can also cross-compile a small C++ snippet for iOS:

 .. code-block:: cpp